 Domestic Travel Insurance Plan

-Besides the usual good stuff–covering trip cancellation, medical, lost luggage, and even rental cars–the AllTrips Executive Plan includes coverage of business equipment.
+Besides the usual good stuff–covering trip cancellation, medical, lost luggage, and even rental cars–executive or business plans include coverage of business equipment.
 If your presentation materials are lost, damaged or delayed, this policy will reimburse reasonable costs for equipment rental, replacement, and/or repair.
+Worth a look for the entrepreneurs among us.

-So maybe in addition to the Executive Plan (a nice option for self-employed travelers, too) there's a need for the one-off coverage for your special big family holiday.
-The OneTrip Prime Plan might be the perfect add-on to an annual business policy.
+Business and pleasure sometimes do mix.
+You can look for a family-oriented policy to add on to your executive plan (just as you can work it the other way around.)
 It covers trip cancellations up to the amount purchased.
 Plus, kids 17 and under are covered for free when traveling with a parent or grandparent.
 This is a great way to mitigate the anxiety, as well as the financial burden, that goes into one of these vacations.

 Our tips: travel insurance for business or pleasure